angelrodes/Ben-Avon/README.md

 ## Core

 A 3.5 m vertical core was taken inside a pothole at the top of the granitic tor.
-An extra "Top sample" was taken at the top surface of the tor, 123 cm above the base of the pothole.
+An additional "Top sample" was taken at the top surface of the tor, 123 cm above the base of the pothole.

 ![DSC_0156_sampling](https://github.com/angelrodes/Ben-Avon/assets/53089531/7beb17ff-9c9e-44e4-a5be-2e8e80ae10bb)\
 _Core-sampling at the top of the tor._